Registration is Open

 3. Kids 15 and under are admitted free with a ticketed parent or guardian.
 Please visit our TICKET PAGE to purchase tickets.

-4. To register your child for BGA, click the registration link at the top of this page, fill in all questions, and click “Submit” ONCE.
+4. To register your child for BGA, click the registration link at the top of this page (available by end of February), fill in all questions, and click “Submit” ONCE.

 5. Many of you will want to know what the BGA tunes will be this year.
-Links will be posted on Mark Panfil’s website by early May.
+Links are posted on Mark Panfil’s website by early May.

 Thank you!